 All of our insurers offer 12 month policies.
 However if your circumstances change mid-term and the property becomes occupied or is sold, call us and we can adjust or cancel the cover accordingly.
-Alternatively, we may be able to offer a policy with the premium payable monthly by interest-free bank direct debit.
+Alternatively, we may be able to offer a policy with the premium payable monthly by bank direct debit.
 You only pay for the number of days insurance that you use with this insurance policy.

 Unoccupied properties come with increased risks than a regular occupied property due to the fact it cannot be looked after to the standards of a occupied property.
 They are far more likely to suffer from vandals and water damage.

 Depending on the length of time which the property is going to be unoccupied, your cover will vary.
 For example, if the property is undergoing major works we may only be able to offer insurance cover against Fire, Lightning, Explosion and Aircraft.
 If the property is unoccupied for other reasons, such as the owner being in care, the property being on the market to sell, or the property is undergoing minor works, we will usually be able to offer a choice of basic or comprehensive cover.

 Common terms applied include:

 Higher excesses could be applicable.
 Standard excess is normally £150.